rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 and [Nannou][mactuitui-nannou-website], an open-source creative-coding framework.

-> Alexis André is an artist, researcher and designer aiming at redefining
+> Alexis André is an artist, researcher, and designer aiming at redefining
 > entertainment.
 In this golden age of computation and data overflow,
 > why is our entertainment still designed to be consumed in a passive
 > way?
 A few media are offering interactive experiences, but none of